BibiSebi/BibiSebi/README.md

 My name is Bibiana and here are some facts about me:

-- I’m currently working on my React Would You Rather game.
+- I’m currently working on a Next A11y PoC including all the necessary setup (as far as possible) for an accessible project.
-- I´m currently learning React and started learning Vue.
+- I´m currently mainly working with Next.
 - I'm looking for feedback, so if you have time please do not hesitate and write me some comments.

 ## &#x1f4c8; GitHub Stats